 This specification does not constrain the precise configuration and interconnection of the hardware necessary to complete a SNIA EmeraldTM Power Efficiency measurement.
-Figure 7-1 is provided as a guideline, but tests sponsors are free to modify their configuration to suit their particular needs and equipment, provided no other requirement of this specification is violated.
+Figure 1 is provided as a guideline, but test sponsors are free to modify their configuration to suit their particular needs and equipment, provided no other requirement of this specification is violated.

-Figure 7-1 Sample Configuration
+Figure 1 - Sample Configuration